cballenar/.dotfiles/scripts/gatekeeper/README.md

 ## Project Structure

 - `gatekeeper.swift`: The Swift source code for the background daemon.
+- `build.sh`: Helper script to inject your UUID and compile the binary securely.
 - `gatekeeper`: The compiled binary (executable).
 - `com.yourname.gatekeeper.plist`: The macOS LaunchAgent configuration.